quqiOnfree/BlossomLib/README.md

 `error`: String - the text color in which error messages will be
 `success`: String - the text color in which success messages will be
 `variable`: String - the text color in which variables will be
 `player`: String - the text color in which player names will be
+`command`: String - the text color in which commands will be
+`commandDescription`: String - the text color in which command descriptions will be

 ## Commands & their permissions